KyleFardy/RCE-Discord-Bot-V2/README.md

 ## 📝 TODO

 - 🔒 Offline Raid Protection
-- 🛒 Discord/In Game Shop
+- 🛒 Discord/In Game Shop (Configurable)

 ---

 ## ⚙️ Installation

-Follow these steps to set up the bot:
+Follow These Steps To Set Up The Bot:

 1. **Clone The Repository:**
     ```bash